 Battery pack: Keep all of your devices topped up!

 Camping mattress/inflatable bed: Essential if you want to get any sleep as the ground can be very hard and cold.

 Picnic blanket/tarpaulin: Ideal for sitting down together, especially if the ground is wet.

 Chair: A fold up chair for those who prefer the extra comfort.

 Torch/Lamp: For inside your tent when it gets dark and/or finding your way to and from your tent.

 Radio: Tune into Wimbledon Radio 87.7 FM (8am onwards) to check the Order Of Play, latest news & results, weather reports, etc. While on court, the radio can also provide commentary on the match you're watching, providing you're on the court they're commentating on.

 Waterproof Jacket: Essential, even if just a small packable one.

 Umbrella: Not just for the rain, but can also be useful to shield you from the sun during the day.

-Camera: Don't forget your camera to capture the highlights of your day(s) at Wimbledon.
+Camera: Bring your best camera to get some great shots during your day(s) at Wimbledon.